BlockchainCommons/Gordian/README.md

 ## Spotlight: GordianWallet on iOS (and macOS)

-[GordianWallet-iOS](https://github.com/BlockchainCommons/GordianWallet-iOS) is a purpose-built remote app for securely connecting to your node over Tor from anywhere in the world.
-Combined with your *GordianServer*, it provides you with a powerful suite of tools for managing Bitcoin.
+[GordianWallet-iOS](https://github.com/BlockchainCommons/GordianWallet-iOS) is a reference app demonstrating how to securely connect to your node over Tor from anywhere in the world.
+Combined with your *GordianServer*, it demonstrates a powerful suite of tools for managing Bitcoin.
 You can scan the QuickConnect QR code from *GordianServer-macOS* and easily create mutli-sig wallets where one key gets stored on your device, one on your node, and one in offline backup.

 <img src="https://raw.githubusercontent.com/BlockchainCommons/GordianWallet-iOS/master/Images/home_screen_collapsed.PNG" alt="Gordian Wallet app Home Screen" width="250"/> <img src="https://raw.githubusercontent.com/BlockchainCommons/GordianWallet-iOS/master/Images/home_screen_expanded.PNG" alt="Gordian Wallet app Home Screen" width="250"/>